-Clues found to way embryonic kidney maintains its fleeting stem cellsJune 11th, 2012 in Medical research /
+Clues found to way embryonic kidney maintains its fleeting stem cellsJune 11, 2012 in Medicine & Health / Medical research

 Studying mice and humans, researchers at Washington University School of Medicine in St. Louis and their collaborators in Paris have identified two proteins that are required to maintain a supply of stem cells in the developing kidney.